xuefzhao/SVelter/README.md

 --ploidy, limit algorithm to specific zygosity (0:heterozygous only; 1:homozygous only; 2:both; default:2)
 ```

-###Attentions:

-> reference file should have been indexed by calling samtools first:  `samtools faidx ref.fasta`

-> working directory is required to be writable for temporal files

 ###For faster processing, SVelter could run with multiple cores: